trunghjieu2506/tp/docs/team/hudou0420.md

 #### 2. Saving Management
 - **Set Saving**: Set a new saving with a deadline, name and amount
 - **Add Contributions**: Add a contribution to a saving by depositing money into the saving
-- **List Budget**: List out all savings and their remaining money to contribute
+- **List Savings**: List out all savings and their remaining money to contribute
+- **Check Savings**: Check on the details of a saving, including all contributions
 - **Saving Completion Alerts**: Alert user when budget completes
+- **Delete Saving**: The user is able to delete a saving
+- **Delete Contribution**: The user is able to delete a contribution within a saving.
+This will remove the amount they have contributed to the saving
 - **Utils, Commands and Parsers**: Helper class which helps to execute the programs
+- **Contributions**: A subclass of Saving to record each contribution to a saving, with amount and date
+- **What it does**: Manage multiple savings with basic commands
+- **Highlights**: Added more colourful commands in CLI, for clearer text identification Integrates with expense for auto budget deduction upon adding an expense

 #### 3. Utilities in the overall projects
 - **Colour Scheme**: Created colour class, initially for budget, but expands to all, to add colours to text
 - **IO Handler**: Created a skeleton structure of the IO Handler to handle all IO from user and prints to user

-- **What it does**: Manage multiple savings with basic commands
-- **Highlights**: Added more colourful commands in CLI, for clearer text identification Integrates with expense for auto budget deduction upon adding an expense

 ---